MetaFam/TheGame/docs/great-houses/house-of-NFTs.md

 10,000 unique collectible characters with proof of ownership stored on the Ethereum blockchain.
 The project that inspired the modern CryptoArt movement.
 - **[Avastars](https://avastars.io/)**
 Quadrillions of avatars generated on the fly from many layers of custom artwork, each mintable as a non-fungible token (NFT) on Ethereum.
-- **[F1 Delta Time](https://www.f1deltatime.com/)** A blockchain game on Ethereum.
-The game centres around the collection and trading of unique Cars, Drivers and Components.
 - **[MLB Champions](https://www.mlbcryptobaseball.com/)** Offers authentic digital figures of your favorite MLB players!
 Build a collection to challenge fans in simulated baseball games.

 ## NFTs x DeFi